 Performances

-Event Comment: By command of their Majesties.
+Event Comment: By Command of their Majesties.
 Pit and Boxes to be put together.
-Tickets will be deliver'd this day at the Office in the Theatre at Half a Guinea each.
+No persons to be admitted without tickets, which will be delivered this day at the Office in the Theatre at Half a Guinea each.
 First Gallery 5s.
-Second Gallery 3s.
+Upper Gallery 3s.
 6d.
-Galleries will be opened at Half an Hour after Four.
+Galleries to be opened at Half an Hour after Four o'clock.
 Pit and Boxes at Five.
-To Begin at Half after Six.
-House Charges to Stanley and Smith #35 (Account Book)
+To begin at Half an Hour after Six

 Performances